davestewart/davestewart-site-old/content/blog/programming/nuxt-layers/index.md

 </table>
 </div>

-I prefer the hybrid or flat structure – but as you can always change your mind – so you could migrate progressively as your requirements or understanding of working in layers changes.
+I prefer the hybrid or flat structure, but there's nothing stopping you from migrating progressively as your requirements or understanding of layers changes.

 ### Global concerns